-The 2010 cash bonus opportunity under the 2010 Bonus Plan for each of the Named Executive Officers, other than Dr. Wang (explained below), Mr. Telkamp (explained below) and Mr. Lauer (not a 2010 Bonus Plan participant), was set in accordance with the compensation committee's philosophy for 2010 to set total target salary and cash bonus compensation opportunity between the 50th and 75th percentile of the market data provided by Radford in its 2010 analysis.
-Dr. Wang's total target salary and cash bonus opportunity exceeded the 75th percentile of the Radford market data as a result of a base salary increase reflecting merit and performance and also, in large part, upon Dr. Wang's agreement to forgo certain historical perquisites, including a housing allowance and related tax offsets.
-In addition, Dr Wang has responsibility for our operations in China, which is a broader role than the typical chief technology officer benchmark provided by Radford.
-Mr. Telkamp's total target salary and cash bonus opportunity exceeded the 75th percentile of the Radford market data because of a base salary increase reflecting merit and performance.
-In addition, Mr. Telkamp has oversight responsibility for various aspects of our business in addition to our business and corporate development functions.
-This is a broader role than the typical business development executive benchmark provided by Radford.
+The 2011 cash bonus opportunity under the 2011 Bonus Plan for each of the Named Executive Officers, other than Dr. Wang (explained below), Mr. Telkamp (explained below) and Mr. Lauer (not a 2011 Bonus Plan participant), was set in accordance with the compensation committee's philosophy for 2011 to set total target salary and cash bonus compensation opportunity between the 50th and 75th percentile of the market data provided by Radford in its 2011 analysis.
+Dr. Wang's salary and target cash bonus opportunity exceeded the 75th percentile of the Radford market data as a result of a base salary increase in 2011 reflecting merit and performance and also, in large part, as a result of a previous base salary increase in 2010 upon Dr. Wang's agreement to forgo certain historical perquisites, including a housing allowance and related tax offsets.
+In addition, Dr Wang had responsibility for our operations in China, which was a broader role than the typical chief technology officer benchmark provided by Radford.
+Mr. Telkamp's salary and target cash bonus opportunity exceeded the 75th percentile of the Radford market data due to his role at the company having a broader business focus than the typical benchmark position within the data provided to the compensation committee by Radford and also reflecting merit and 2010 performance.

-In February 2011, our compensation committee considered and determined the 2010 fiscal year performance of the company and each of our Named Executive Officers against the previously established performance goals and approved the following payouts under the 2010 Bonus Plan (other than Mr. Lauer):
+In March 2012, our compensation committee considered and determined the 2011 fiscal year performance of the company and each of our Named Executive Officers against the previously established performance goals described above.
+The 2011 performance goals and the company's 2011 achievement were as follows: